Learn About Adjusting

 Adjusting has changed a lot over the years.
 The days of handwritten estimates are long gone and have been replaced with powerful software packages that streamline and automate the process.
 By far the most popular package is Xactware’s Xactimate.
 Xactimate can be confusing if you haven’t previously used an electronic adjusting package.
 You can learn Xactimate with our online video training which will enable you to pass the Xactware Level 1 Certification exam.

 Of course, knowing what to do when you start adjusting is more than just software.
 There are a lot of classes you can take, including our Catastrophe Adjuster Skills and Techniques.

 Time to put all that knowledge and practice to work.
 How do I get a job?

 - Contact the HR (human resource) departments at major adjusting firms.
 You can request a list of adjusting firm after you finish the PPIA Designation course if you need some help.

 - Get an eye-catching, professional resume that captures the attention of HR professionals.
 Our Resume Review service can help you out.

 - Have a plan that gets you on company deployment rosters.

-- Do due diligence and followup with your employer contacts.
+- Use due diligence and followup with your employment contacts.

 - Don’t let your license expire and make sure you get the adjuster CE credits you need.
 We have a CE training package that can help you get started.